Closing It Down

-The Company quickly petitioned the Bermuda Government to buy them out, which it did for some £115,000 under the Railway Purchase Act of January 26, 1946.
-The Government appointed the Railway's Chief Engineer, Harold Kitchen, to head the now publicly owned company.
+The railway company quickly petitioned the Bermuda Government to buy them out, which it did for £115,000 under the Railway Purchase Act of January 26, 1946.
+The Government appointed the railway’s chief engineer, Harold Kitchen, to head the now publicly owned company.

 “The Bermuda Government was faced with the complete breakdown of public transport and decided to take it over.”

 In any case, it was not long before the Government sought outside advice.
 In February 1946 an American firm of consulting engineers, Sanborn and Fitzpatrick of New York, were asked to make a study of the railway and consider possible futures for it, including shutting it down and converting the railway right of way into a highway.